nmahdi/PlayerSwap/README.md

 Takes a snapshot of all online player's stats/attributes & randomly applies them to other players.
-Effectively swapping them completely.
+Effectively swapping the players completely.
 The plugin is highly customizable with every feature being togglable both ingame and within 'config.yml'

 -----------------------------------------------